Ian McNabb discography: Track listings

+Live at Life

-Live at LifeLive at Life is McNabb's first live album.
+Live at Life is McNabb's first live album.

 It was recorded from a pair of Christmas gigs at the Voodoo Room, Life Cafe, Liverpool in 1999, from which the album got its title.
 McNabb said he "couldn't resist doing a live album at a place called Life as [he] knew the title was brilliant".

 The album included one newly written track, "Why Are the Beautiful So Sad".

 Critical reception

-Rudyard Kennedy, writing for allmusic.com said the album was "a well-thought-out, well-produced niche product" but that "featuring no hits and lacking the raw energy one normally associates with a live release – is probably the least-essential item in McNabb's catalog.
+Rudyard Kennedy, writing for AllMusic said the album was "a well-thought-out, well-produced niche product" but that "featuring no hits and lacking the raw energy one normally associates with a live release – is probably the least-essential item in McNabb's catalog.
 Which is not to say that Live at Life is a bad album – just a curious one to put into general release".